might-and-magic/mmarch/tutorial/README.md

 This tutorial shows how to make a .exe Update Patch for MMMerge (Might and Magic 878 Merge Mod) with **mmarch** and NSIS.

+(You can go to [MMMerge Update Patch Project](https://github.com/might-and-magic/mmmerge-update-patch) to download the made patch)

 ## Two-version diff patch

 ### Step 1: Preparation